Playboy Mansion: History

-Sale of Playboy Mansion
+Sale of the Playboy Mansion

 In January 2016, the Playboy Mansion was listed for sale by Playboy Enterprises, Inc. for the asking price of $200 million, subject to the condition Hefner be allowed to continue to rent the mansion for life.
 In August 2016, the Playboy Mansion was bought for $100 million by Daren Metropoulos, the co-owner of Hostess Brands and a principal in the investment firm C. Dean Metropoulos & Co.
 Metropoulos intends to renovate and restore the mansion to its original form.

 In 2009, Metropoulos bought the mansion next door to the Playboy Mansion from Hefner and his ex-wife Kimberly Conrad, and ultimately now wants to join the two properties.
 The Playboy Mansion and the mansion next door owned by Metropoulos were both designed by American architect Arthur Rolland Kelly and each estate has a common boundary with the Los Angeles Country Club.

 In May 2016, Eugena Washington was the last Playmate of the Year to be announced by Hefner at the Playboy Mansion.